stromtutorial/stromtutorial.github.io/steps/step-10/01-the-likelihood-class.md

 __Edge lengths__

-> The edge lengths are shown as white text on solid black boxes (or white text on solid purple boxes in the partitioned example).
+> The edge lengths are shown as white text on solid black (or purple) boxes.
+Note that the edge lengths for the partitioned example have already been multiplied by the appropriate subset relative rate.

 __Transition probability matrices__